codeigniterpower/codeigniter-currency/docs/README-developers.md

 of who usefully can be an web interface and also will provide your own apy to gest history currency set by you.
 Usefully if you dont want to pay the apilayer and wants an internal intranet currency manager.

+### Deploy in localhost

+The application does not used rewrite of the URLs, this for better compatibility, also easy deploy, security its nto based in such stupid **index.php url hidding**, its based in better deploy of the web application, by example a good deploy of the api later.

+To deploy in localhost you only need a running php environment and a directory were the files can be put to be interpreted with the web server.

+For further information about how to deploy read [README.md#deploy](README.md#deploy)

 ### Development framework choice